x-vin/covidcures/docs/src/ayurvedic.md

 A few medicines like Ashwagandha choornam, Amrithaadi kashayam, could be stocked and used as prophylactic.

 ### Price:
-Moderately priced for the middle class consumer
+Moderately priced for the middle class consumer.

 ### Suggested suppliers:
-Local suppliers of Ayurvedic medicines like Kottakkal Arya Vaidya Sala pharmacies
+Local suppliers of Ayurvedic medicines like Kottakkal Arya Vaidya Sala pharmacies.

 ### Further references:
    - [20 Medicinal Plants of '21 for Covid-19 Care, National Medicinal Plants Board, Ministry of Ayush, Government of India][1]